-Essential Air Service Communities: Small communities that currently receive subsidized air service under the Essential Air Service ("EAS") or Alternate Essential Air Service ("AEAS") program will not be considered eligible for SCASDP funds.
-The EAS statute (49 U.S.C. § 41733(c)(1)(E)) includes a provision requiring that the Department consider whether an air carrier has included a marketing proposal in its proposal to provide subsidized EAS as part of the carrier selection criteria.
+Finally, the EAS statute (49 U.S.C. § 41733(c)(1)(E)) requires that the Department consider whether an air carrier has included a marketing plan in its proposal to provide subsidized EAS as part of the carrier selection criteria.
 In light of this and the scarcity of SCASDP funds, the Department will not consider awarding additional Federal support under SCASDP for the marketing of subsidized EAS air service.